thebrumby/HotWalletClaimer/DOCKER.md

 # Docker Setup for Telegram Claim Bot

-Prerequisite: You must have Docker installed on your intended device.
+Prerequisite: You must have Docker installed on your intended device, or see the Example installation commands below.

 ## To Install:
 ```sh